 Do solar panels work during a power outage?

-What good are solar panels{ installed|| that are installed} on the roof when there’s no electricity?
-You must find a way to ensure that electricity is on.
-What about batteries?
-What can you do to stop solar energy from getting into the grid when it’s off.
-These are the questions we’ll answer.
+What’s the point of solar panels{ installed|| that are installed} on a roof if there’s no electricity?
+You have to find a way to keep electricity running.
+Are there batteries?
+Or how can you stop solar energy from getting into electricity grids when the sun is not.
+These are the issues we’ll be addressing.

 Why can't solar panels function in a blackout situation?